An efficient dual-branch framework via implicit self-texture enhancement for arbitrary-scale histopathology image super-resolution: Experiments

-\subsubsection{Qualitative Results}
+\subsubsection{Qualitative results}

-Figure 5 shows the visualization of several examples of super-resolution results and absolute error maps on the TCGA datasets at ×4 magnification, TMA datasets at ×2 magnification, and HistoSR datasets at ×2 magnification.
+Fig.5 shows the visual results and absolute error maps of different methods on the TCGA datasets at the scale of ×4, TMA datasets at the scale of ×2, and HistoSR datasets at the scale of ×2.
 Our proposed method performs better in restoring texture information, closely approximating the ground truth.
-Based on the brightness levels in the absolute error maps, it is observable that our method's error maps contain more dark regions, indicating smaller errors in the reconstructed results compared to other methods.
-Figure 6 shows an example of non-integer magnification of LIIF and our ISTE.
-It can be seen that ISTE achieves arbitrary magnification with clear cell structure and texture.
-In larger magnification, ISTE outperforms LIIF in terms of visual effect.
-As shown in the red box, at the magnification ×7.3, two cells are connected due to blurring in the image generated by LIIF while they are still separated in the image generated by ISTE.
+Based on the brightness levels in the absolute error maps, it is observable that our method's error maps contain more dark regions, indicating more minor errors in the reconstructed results compared to other methods.
+Fig.6 shows an SR example of a comparison of LIIF and our ISTE at non-integer scales.
+It can be seen that ISTE achieves arbitrary-scale SR with clear cell structure and texture.
+As shown in the red box, two cells are connected due to blurring in the image generated by LIIF while they are still separated in the image generated by ISTE at the scale of ×7.3.

-\subsection{Ablation Study}
+\subsection{Ablation study}

-To validate the effectiveness of each module in our proposed method, including Local Feature Interactor, Texture Learner, Self-Texture Fusion module, and Texture Decoder module, we designed four variant networks for ablation experiments at magnification factors of ×2, ×3, and ×4 on the TCGA dataset.
-Moreover, we assessed the efficacy of the Two-Stage texture enhancement strategy proposed in the paper.
+To validate the effectiveness of each module in our proposed method, including the LFI, TL, STF, and LTD, we designed several variant networks for ablation experiments at scaling factors of ×2, ×3, and ×4 on the TCGA dataset.